robinske/password-data/README.md

 CSV files containing password data used by the following:

 Tutorial: https://www.twilio.com/blog/2018/06/analyzing-pwned-passwords-with-apache-spark.html

 Talk: https://www.youtube.com/watch?v=3HjjxP0-uFE

 ## 500 Million Pwned Passwords 😱

-If you're interested in learning how I got the data in this format, follow along...
+The below is detailed information about how I got the data in this format.
+It's really boring.
+The [tutorial](https://www.twilio.com/blog/2018/06/analyzing-pwned-passwords-with-apache-spark.html) is far more interesting.
+Read on if you're curious.

 The raw data is available from Troy Hunt via torrent or file download here: https://haveibeenpwned.com/Passwords.
 Grab the Version 2 File that's ordered by prevalence and download it to your computer, unzipping it with your favorite program.
 You should end up with a single `.txt` file that's about 29G.